What is Meditation

 Meister Eckhart

-In a state of deep meditative attention, the sensations and feelings you experience are all contained within an inner space.
-Wihin this 'cathedral' various sensed phenomenons take place as it was a traditional three dimemensional space.
-However, as our your focus spirals inward, the dark space that hold these phenomenons in an experimental field begins to morph in ways that transcends the confines of logic.
+In summary, a state of deep meditative conscious attention, the sensations and feelings you experience are all contained within inner space: various phenomena arise and dissolve, seemingly unfolding within a familiar three-dimensional framework.
+However, as your focus spirals inward, the very fabric of this cathedral of awe begins to morph, transcending the confines of conventional logic and spatial understanding.

 With warm regards,